-By 17, Jeff was already touring professionally as a sideman, sharing the stage with pop groups like the Grass Roots and The Standells.
-At 19, he decided to focus on combining his classical guitar technique with his interest in improvisation and jazz, and began his world travels as a solo guitar player.
-Jeff "paid his dues" as a solo artist in such remote outposts as Hawaii, the Caribbean, the South Pacific, and the Mediterranean, never once complaining about having to endure another summer in the South of France.
-Always eager to experience different cultures and musical influences, Jeff met and performed with a variety of artists - from the popular Gypsy violinist Markus Reinhardt (Django's nephew) in Germany to ukulele master Ohta-San in Hawaii.
-Although Jeff became known for his polyphonic solo guitar improvising, he also enjoyed performing in duet with other respected guitarists, including jazz legend Jim Hall in Europe and the Brazilian maestro Carlos Barbosa-Lima.
+By the age of 17, Jeff was already touring as a professional sideman, sharing the stage with pop groups like The Grass Roots and The Standells.
+At 19, he decided to focus on combining his classical guitar technique with his interest in improvisation and jazz, and began his world travels as a solo guitarist.
+Jeff "paid his dues" performing in such remote outposts as the South Pacific, the Caribbean, and the Mediterranean, never once complaining about having to spend another winter in Bora Bora or another summer in the South of France.
+In Eastern Europe, Jeff met and performed with popular gypsy jazz violinist Markus Reinhardt (Django's nephew).
+In Hawaii, Jeff played with the legendary ukulele artist Ohta-San, as well as many other Hawaiian music stars.
+In Brazil, Jeff recorded with bossa nova pioneer Sergio Augusto and appeared internationally with other prominent Brazilian artists, including guitarist Carlos Barbosa-Lima and vocalist Claudia Villela (who is featured on some of Jeff's recordings).
+In Japan, Asturias Guitars produced the Jeff Linsky Model Requinto, a smaller guitar popularized by the "trios románticos" of Mexico.

 In 1988, Jeff signed with Concord Records, releasing the classic CD "Up Late" the same year.
 Of that popular recording, Jazz Scene Magazine raved: "If, for some unfathomable reason, Latin Jazz has not yet gotten into your blood or touched your soul, then this is the album that will make you a believer!"

-Jeff continued to compose in a Latin jazz style on his next project, "Simpatico" (GSPJAZ), featuring former Weather Report members Alex Acuna on drums and Alphonso Johnson on the bass.
-"Simpatico" was highly acclaimed as well, garnering a nomination for Contemporary Jazz Album of the Year from NAIRD.
+Jeff continued to compose in a Latin jazz style on his next project, "Simpatico" (GSPJAZ), featuring former Weather Report alumni Alex Acuna on drums and Alphonso Johnson on the bass.
+"Simpatico" was highly acclaimed as well, garnering a nomination for Contemporary Jazz Album of the Year.
 Although Jeff's next several CD's varied in style, from the more jazzy, improvised CD “Solo” (GSPJAZ), recognized as a Top Ten CD in Downbeat Magazine's Critics' Poll and included in The 100 Greatest Jazz Albums of All Time, to the contemporary jazz/pop project, Passport to the Heart (Concord), Jeff is still perhaps best known as a Latin Jazz artist.
-He was even given the title of "Honorary Hispanic" by Latin Beat Magazine.
 The Mel Bay Folio and DVD, Jeff Linsky/Fingerstyle Jazz Guitar Solos, significantly reinforces that perception, featuring Jeff's original compositions in performance with the noted percussionist Michael Spiro.
+Jeff's recording, "Guitarra Latina Romántica" further supports his Latin connection.
+Jeff was even given the title of "Honorary Hispanic" by Latin Beat Magazine.

-For more than three decades, Jeff Linsky has traveled the world with his guitar, recording several critically acclaimed albums along the way.
+For more than four decades, Jeff Linsky has traveled the world with his guitar, recording several critically acclaimed albums along the way.
 His guitar is featured on many recordings for other musicians and composers, as well, and on several compilation albums for Concord Jazz.
 With his endless repertoire, wonderful improvisational skills, a dry sense of humor and warm stage presence, Jeff has played many of the world's finest concert halls and has been invited to perform privately for Presidents and Royalty.
-Also an award-winning composer, Jeff has written for film and television in the US and abroad.
+Also an award-winning composer, Jeff's music is featured in film and television in the US and abroad.
+His composition "Monterey" served as the broadcast theme for the Monterey Jazz Festival.
+Recently, Jeff has recently added performances and recordings on the ukulele to his repertoire, including a successful concert tour of China playing jazz ukulele duets with ukulele star Abe Lagrimas, Jr., and featured performances on jazz bass legend Jennifer Leitham's chart-topping releases, "Mood Swings" and "Remnants of Humanity".
+Jeff, Abe and Jennifer have teamed up to form the popular ukulele trio Left Coast Uke, with a new recording in the works.